What is Honey Processing

 Written by Allana Kennedy, Roaster at Outpost Coffee Roasters

-WASHED PROCESS
+HONEY PROCESS

 Honey process is when the skin of the cherry and pulp are removed but the mucilage is left on.
 The name ‘honey’ comes from the sticky, sweet, slimy mucilage which leaves the coffee tasting a little sweet like honey.
 Honey processed coffee often has more rounded acidity than washed coffees, with intense sweetness and complex mouthfeel.